dcardona23/hang-in-there/README.md

 In developing this application, I used JavaScript, HTML, and CSS, referencing the MDN as needed for correct JavaScript syntax.

 ### Wins + Challenges:
-<> Wins:
+Wins:
 1. I successfully implemented random poster generation with dynamic content pulled from multiple arrays
 2. I developed a deletion feature for removing unwanted "unmotivational" posters, enhancing the app's usability.

 Challenges:
-1. Ensuring the deletion feature removed the unwanted "unmotivational" poster from both the DOM and the array of available "unmotivational" posters.
-While this was challenging, I was eventually able to accomplish it after seeking assistance from some of my classmates.
+1. Ensuring the deletion feature removed the unwanted "unmotivational" poster from both the DOM and the array of available "unmotivational" posters was challenging.
+I was ultimately able to accomplish it after seeking assistance from some of my classmates, who directed me to JavaScript's parseInt() functionality.
 2. Managing the array of saved posters and preventing duplicates was tricky, but I was able to get this functionality to work by leveraging built-in JavaScript array methods like incldues().